astrolicious/studiocms/www/docs/src/content/docs/config-reference/overrides.md

 - **Type:** `string | undefined`
 - **Default:** `undefined`

-The path to a custom image component that will be used to render images in the `Astro-Studio-CMS`.
+The path to a custom image component that will be used to render images in the `studioCMS`.

 ### `FormattedDateOverride`

 - **Type:** `string | undefined`
 - **Default:** `undefined`

-The path to a custom formatted date component that will be used to render dates in the `Astro-Studio-CMS`.
+The path to a custom formatted date component that will be used to render dates in the `studioCMS`.